This is the second part of the article about Bitcoin and cryptocurrencies. You can find the first one here.

 Those were crazy and febrile times.
 Many people became filthy rich overnight, but many others lost their shirts when everything inevitably and spectacularly crashed in 2018, tumbling prices down by 80% or even more in many cases.

 The price of Bitcoin went slowly down throughout 2018, until it reached the bottom in February 2019, at around $3,500.

 It started climbing again to around $10,000 in the summer of 2019, to then start going down again.
 On the 12th of March 2020, on what is now known as “Black Thursday,” Bitcoin touched a new low of $3,800.

 That day all markets panicked due to the covid pandemic.

 It was a general sell-off of epic proportions, one of the biggest stock market crashes in history, and it was one of the biggest crashes in the nascent crypto market as well.

 After that, most governments started printing money, signing the biggest stimulus cheques ever seen, and injecting enormous amounts of money into the economy.

-He had ignored Bitcoin until then, as he didn’t understand it, but it had been the best performing asset the last ten years, so he thought it could be an option, and he started doing some research.
-He went deep into the rabbit-hole, as everybody who wants to understand well this particular asset must do, and he made up his mind after that.
+He had ignored Bitcoin until then, as he didn’t understand it, but it had been the best-performing asset for the last ten years, so he thought it could be an option, and he started doing some research.
+He went deep into the rabbit hole, as everybody who wants to understand well this particular asset must do, and he made up his mind after that.